Make Request Conditional

 Context and Motivation

-An API endpoint lets clients access data that rarely changes.
-Some clients do so rather frequently.
-Preparing and retransmitting data editions already available to such clients is unnecessary and wasteful.
+An API endpoint provides data that changes rarely, and thus, some clients request and receive the same data frequently.
+Preparing and retransmitting data already available to the clients is unnecessary and wasteful.

-As an API provider, I want to be able to tell clients that they already have a recent enough version of some data so that I do not have to send this data again.
+As an API provider, I want to be able to tell clients that they already have the most recent version of certain data so that I do not have to send this data again.

-Response time, throughput, and processing time are qualities that concern both API clients and providers.
-Unused data that is prepared, transported, and processed wastes resources and should be avoided.
+Response, throughput, and processing times concern API clients and providers.
+Unused data that is prepared, transported, and processed wastes resources, which should be avoided.

 #data-access-characteristics

-Knowing when and how long to cache which data might be challenging for some API clients.
+Knowing when and how long to cache which data might be challenging for API clients and providers.
 Permanent or temporary storage is required.
-These valid concerns have to be balanced with the provider’s desire for performance.
+These valid concerns have to be balanced with the desire for performance.

 Initial Position Sketch

-In the first message exchange (1–2), the endpoint returns one or more Data Elements.
-Later on (3), the client requests the data from the endpoint again (for example, because the data should be displayed again).
+Figure 1: Make Request Conditional: Initial Solution Sketch: In the first message exchange (1–2), the endpoint returns one or more Data Elements.
+Later on (3), the client requests the data from the endpoint again.
 Because nothing has changed, the provider returns the same data (4) as in the previous response.

-A single API operation and its request and response messages are targeted by this refactoring.
+This refactoring targets a single API operation and its request and response messages.

 Design Smells